coopyey/ttrpg-campaign-site/content/Nuclear Chrome/Misc Notes/Emerick's Leads.md

 		- **Arresting Officer:** [[Miranda Vasquez]]
 		- **Comments:** Sped away from the traffic stop, attempted to run Miranda off the road.
 Ultimately t-bones a cruiser and kills co-cop, Shane Harrison.
 Being held at Miranda's precinct until investigation is finished.
 - **Detailed Rumor:** On TV Eemerick sees an ad for Arachnid Robotics and their new stealth drone for hacking the NET.
-	- Emerick recalls that RABIDS 2.0 was reverse engineered 10 years ago and, after some research, he finds the concept for the ebot on TV and find a name attached to it: [[Ida Mueller]].
+	- Emerick recalls that RABIDS 2.0 was reverse engineered 10 years ago and, after some research, he finds the concept for the bot on TV and find a name attached to it: [[Ida Mueller]].
-	- There eis an Invention fair later in the year with no date set yet.
+	- There is an Invention fair later in the year with no date set yet.
 The prize for creating a winning AI-drone or invention is a spot on her team.

 # Jode Pack (On Behalf of Omen)
 ## Premise
 Omen has asked Emerick to look into a [[Night City Police Department]] raid on the nomad [[Jode Pack]].
 The raid happened ~5 months ago.
 He wants any information that Emerick can find, but especially who specifically gave the order to do the raid.
 ## Evidence
 - Starting with the arrest records from around that time, Emerick finds five people were arrested.
 They are summarized as:
 	- **Affiliation:** Jode Nomad Pack
 	- **Crime:** (these are all petty, bullshit crimes)